tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 <h2>Git and Gitlab</h2>

 <h5>SSH key</h5>
 <p>Since I had access to my Gitlab repository from the very first class, and before I already generated an SSH key that links to my personal Gitlab account, the process became quite simple.
-All I need to do was to copy the SSH key in the personal Gitlab account and to paste it into my gitlab.fabcloud.org account as an existing key.</p>
+All I need to do was to copy the SSH key in the personal Gitlab account and paste it into my gitlab.fabcloud.org account as an existing key.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-1.png" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-2.png" class="img-fluid w-100"/>